Cecilia Arditto Delsoglio

 This cycle of pieces (five in total) is inspired by the renaissance Flemish composers and their use of mirror techniques.
 Most of them are written for a solo instrument in dialogue with a tape/vinyl pre-recorded by the same instrument.
 Duo versions replacing the recording for a second player, are very welcome.

 The music score is not published yet.
-Please send me an email if you are interested in this work.
+Please email me if you are interested in this work.

 # 1. Spiegeltjes / little mirrors: is symmetrically split into two equal parts with a vertical line, organizing the musical material with retrogrades and inversion techniques.
 On a smaller scale, the clarinet plays in counterpoint with itself conforming little mirrors which are expressed in groups of notes with stems up and down.